Read time: 15 minutes

 This doesn’t include experimental supplements or eating habits – like calorie restriction (3 months) or intermittent fasting (1+ years).
 So after years of dieting, what’s my biggest takeaway?

 Certain diets are no good for my hair.
-Of the worst offenders: veganism.
+Of the worst offenders: a vegan diet (veganism).

 Veganism might have its benefits for longevity and (some) cancer prevention.
 But when it comes to hair regrowth, my vegan experience was a disaster.